 Positive Mood Enhancer

 Exposure to UV rays increases serotonin, a hormone that makes people feel happy, and brings the melatonin under control.
 Light therapy with special UV lamps is the traditional treatment for SAD.
 Tanning also encourages the production of endorphins, which has been proven to be good for our mental state.
 In fact, it’s been shown to help combat Winter Depression – a real problem affecting large parts of the population, especially in Scotland where sunlight is limited.
-Whether you have occasional depression or chronic, a trip to the tanning salon is a good solution.

 Do you have frequent headaches, tense shoulders or heartburn?
 If so, you need stress relief.
 Tanning is a perfect excuse to take 10 minutes out of your day and relax.
 Lying in a warm sunbed listening to music and resting your mind is a great way to recharge over lunch or unwind after a hard day.
 In addition to giving you a sense of euphoria, the warm bed relaxes your muscles; your brain is flooded with mood-enhancing hormones.
 Serotonin also aids in memory, appetite, and sleep patterns.
 The benefits outweigh the cost of unmanaged stress, and you’ll look great too!